Guide to the Kansas Children’s Discovery Center in Topeka

 Food Policies and Purchase Options

-Snacks and drinks are sold at the front desk.
+Snacks and drinks are sold at the cafe in the back of the new wing.
 Visitors are also welcome to bring in their own food and drinks.
 There are indoor and outdoor spaces to enjoy food.

 Special Events